Khirirat Sub-district, Phop Phra District, Tak Province

-Umpiem Mai camp has a population of over 12,900 people (June 2014).
-Around 82 percent are Karen/Kayin, some 8 percent are Burman and 2 percent are ethnic Mon.
+Umpiem Mai camp has a population of more than 10,600 people, of whom around 80 percent are Karen/Kayin, some 9 percent are Burman, and 3 percent are ethnic Mon.

-The camp was formed when the former Wangka and Mawker camps were relocated to near a Hmong village called Umpiem in Phop Phra district in mid-to-late 1999.
+The camp was formed in late 1999 when two former refugee sites were relocated to near a Hmong village called Umpiem in Phop Phra district of Tak Province.

-During the first year, the camp saw some significant programmes initiated to ensure the integrity of the environment and to help promote a more pleasant living area.
-COERR and UNHCR surveyed the area and developed tree-planting programmes along with soil erosion projects.
-Water supply provided by ARC was made available.
+During the first year, the camp saw a range of efforts including tree-planting to ensure the integrity of the physical environment and a more pleasant living area.

-In August 2009, mobile phone coverage was also made available to the camp.
-This has also facilitated privately-run email and Internet services in the community.
+In August 2009, mobile phone coverage was made available to the camp which has also facilitated Internet services in the community.

 In September 2010 the camp was connected to the main electricity grid.
-The camp committee office and most health, education and social service centres now have 24 hour-a-day electricity.
+The camp committee office and most health, education and social service centres now have constant electricity.